den-swe/autumn-light-theme/README.md

 - entity.other.attribute-name
 - comment.block

-Furthermore, there are Ligatures available in Fira Code that we want to use.
+Furthermore, there are Ligatures available in Fira Dank that we want to use.
 For that the theme defines specific rules:

 - storage.type.function.arrow